Relatability – The First Step Towards Great Storytelling

-One of the strongest traits of storytelling is their relatability to the people engaging them.
-A story’s relatability allows people to empathise with plot, themes and characters in an intimate way so that its core message is one that becomes meaningful to us.
+One of the strongest traits of storytelling is its relatability to the people engaging them.
+A story’s relatability allows people to empathise with the plot, themes and characters in an intimate way so that its core message is one that becomes meaningful to us.
 It is, what some describe, the quality that enables us to become part of the story and makes the good ones resonate so deeply.

 Relatability in storytelling can be just as effective as part of a digital marketing strategy as it can be in a work of fiction.
 Whether used through your website, social media, email marketing, content marketing or otherwise, having a relatable story could be the solid core you need to plan your strategy around.

 Before getting started it’s important to consider your audience who, more often than not, will be the prospective customers for your business.
 Trying to embark on the quest for relatable storytelling without first knowing who you’re directing the story to is an extremely difficult objective to pull off.
 This inevitably makes everything more challenging leading to stretched timelines and resources.

 The other risk in doing this is that you cast your net too broadly so that it inadvertently relates to no one or you miss the mark completely altogether.
 Campaigns can often look out-of-touch or tone-deaf in such situations which might actually generate their own publicity but for all the wrong reasons.

 Getting to know your customers shouldn’t be a time-consuming or arduous task, especially if you already have a good understanding of your products and services.
 Sometimes, it’s more a matter of putting some time aside to pause and think about your customers in solace.